 We believe every caring adult in the life of a young child matters and every family deserves a safe space to play, learn and grow.
 We are committed to building bridges of connection to health, social and learning opportunities that build confidence in caregivers and ensure that every child has a strong start in life.“

-Food Insecurity: Alameda Food Bank
+Food Insecurity: Alameda County Community Food Bank

 Social Justice/Racial Equality: BOSS(Building Opportunities for Self-Sufficiency)